-Any student who has not attended at least one face-to-face class meeting or completed one assignment/activity for an online class by the 10-percent date of the class will be reported by the instructor as "never attended."
-A student who has never attended a class by the 10-percent date is no longer enrolled in the class and will not earn credit or receive a tuition refund for the course.
+Any student who has not attended at least one face-to-face class meeting or completed one assignment/activity for an online class by the 10-percent date of the class will be reported by the instructor as a "no show."
+A student who has never attended a class by the 10-percent date is no longer enrolled in the class and will not earn credit and may not receive a tuition refund for the course.